DavidHe1127/JSCourt/async_promise.md

   throw e;
 });
 ```
 This will not exit process but cause `unhandled promise rejection` warning.
-If you would like to kill the process, do this
+To kill the process after throwing error, do this

 ```js
 process.on('unhandledRejection', err => {